MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   ### RoamingProfileSupportEnabled
   #### Enable using roaming copies for Microsoft Edge profile data

   #### Supported versions:
-  - On Windows and macOS since 85 or later
+  - On Windows since 85 or later

   #### Description
   Enable this policy to use roaming profiles on Windows.
 The settings stored in Microsoft Edge profiles (favorites and preferences) are also saved to a file stored in the Roaming user profile folder (or the location specified by the administrator through the [RoamingProfileLocation](#roamingprofilelocation) policy).
-Enabling this policy disables cloud sync.

 If you disable this policy or don't configure it, only the regular local profiles are used.